nunzioricci2000/techweb/DOCUMENTATION.md

 ## Choices That Shape Our Project

-The tools and technologies selected prioritize simplicity, flexibility, and alignment with learning goals.
+The tools and technologies and architectural choices selected prioritize simplicity, flexibility, and alignment with learning goals.
 Below is an overview of these choices and their rationale:

 ### Preact